solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample_consensus_sequences_50percent/report/analysis_report.md

 | BAM index | `samtools index` |
 | Mapping QC | `samtools flagstat` |

 The total mapped-read percentage is lower than in the earlier symbiosis-island mapping because this reference is much smaller and contains only 72 gene sequences.
-Therefore, the primary downstream QC is per-gene coverage/depth, not total read-mapping percentage.

 ## Step 3.
 Calculate Per-Gene Coverage

 Coverage was calculated for every sample-gene pair.